 Esports Has Struggled to Become Woman Friendly

-Perhaps what’s so frustrating about the makeup of the gaming industry is that it seems to scarcely represent the makeup of its players.
-45% of gamers are, in fact, female.
+Perhaps what’s so frustrating about the makeup of the gaming industry is that it seems to scarcely represent its players.
+In fact, 45 percent of gamers are female.
 But you wouldn’t know it waiting around for the validation of esports.

-That’s why players like Geguri—Kim Se-yeon—are a beacon to female gamers around the world.
-She has gone on record as saying that she doesn’t want to be known as merely a female gamer.
-Though, she adds that she is grateful for being looked up to in this way.
+That’s why players like Geguri, aka Kim Se-yeo, are a beacon to female gamers around the world.
+She has gone on record as saying that she doesn’t want to be famous merely as a female gamer.
+Though, she adds that she is grateful for the women who view her this way.

-And though unfortunate, can you blame her?
-A heap of criticism has been levied against her for exactly this reason.
-Perhaps it even influenced motivations behind cheating accusations earlier in her career, when her shooting aim was a little too spot on for some fans.
+And though it’s unfortunate, can you blame her?
+There has been a heap of criticism against her for exactly this reason.
+Perhaps it even influenced motivations behind cheating accusations earlier in her career, when her shooting aim was a little too spot-on for some fans.